GardenGroupUO/NISP/Documentation/source/How_To_Run_NISP.rst

 *Interpolation_Script.py* - How to run NISP
 ###########################################

 In this article, we will look at how to run NISP.
 NISP is run through the ``Interpolation_Script.py`` python script.
-You can find examples of ``Run.py`` files at `github.com/GardenGroupUO/Organisms <https://github.com/GardenGroupUO/Organisms>`_ under ``Examples``.
+You can find examples of ``Run.py`` files at `github.com/GardenGroupUO/NISP <https://github.com/GardenGroupUO/NISP>`_ under ``Examples``.
 Also, you can try out this program by running an example script through a Jupyter notebook.
-See :ref:` Examples of running NISP <Examples_of_Running_NISP>` to get access to examples of running NISP through this Jupyter notebook!
+See :ref:`Examples of running NISP <Examples_of_Running_NISP>` to get access to examples of running NISP through this Jupyter notebook!

 Running the ``Interpolation_Script.py`` script
 **********************************************